Three-year collaborative improvement project drives results

 Participating teams worked collaboratively with those of other centers and received on-site as well as virtual coaching from UNOS performance improvement specialists.

 Rather than be prescriptive, centers were urged to develop and choose the tools that best fit their programs.
-A change that might deliver an improvement to a high-volume center with a longer waitlist such as St. Barnabas Medical Center in northern New Jersey, may not have the same impact on a smaller-volume program with a different population, like Willis-Knighton Medical Center in Shreveport, Louisiana.
+A change that might deliver an improvement to a high-volume center with a longer waitlist such as Saint Barnabas Medical Center in northern New Jersey, may not have the same impact on a smaller-volume program with a different population, like Willis-Knighton Medical Center in Shreveport, Louisiana.
 Increasing communication between transplant staff and OPO staff in order to drive improvements might mean meeting monthly for a center like Seattle’s Virginia Mason and quarterly for others such as Piedmont Hospital in Atlanta.

 The bottom line?
 No technique or tool could achieve universal success because every organization is different.
 What all of the participants shared however, was a desire to increase kidney transplantation overall—the waiting list for kidneys is longer than for any other organ.
 Working in a rapid-cycle of improvement and using a Plan-Do-Study-Act approach allowed centers to see changes happen quickly.
 The access to real-time data results meant improvement actions could be evaluated and adjusted as they were being implemented.